tomhuhges/notes/code/node-js/README.md

 there are 2 types of events in node:

 - system events (managed by c library libuv)
-- custom events (part of the node Event Emitter api, written in js)
+- custom events (part of the node EventEmitter api, written in js)

 when system events happen, they're handled by the custom js events api. it uses an event object similar to the DOM Event.

-eventEmitter uses a pubsub style pattern for managing events, with `on` and `emit` methods
+EventEmitter uses a pubsub style pattern for managing events, with `on` and `emit` methods

+typically, you create your own custom event handlers by inherting from EventEmitter

 ----